timholds/Manim-Post-Training-Dataset-V2/extractors/sources/DATASETS.md

 - Fix API compatibility issues between older Manim versions and current ManimCE

 ### Idiosyncrasies
-- High-quality educational animations from the Reducible YouTube channel
 - ~51% of scenes are asset-free and suitable for extraction (38 out of 74 ManimCE scenes)
-- ~42% of extracted scenes render successfully with automatic fixes (16 out of 38)
 - Many scenes have inter-dependencies requiring module inlining
 - Utility base classes (ending with "Utils") are skipped as they're not meant to be rendered directly
-- Contains mix of animated scenes (MP4) and static visualizations (PNG)
 - Required fixes for common API changes:
   - Color interpolation (string colors need ManimColor wrapper)
   - Title scale_factor parameter (deprecated, use .scale() method)